rasif-sahl/primis-tracking-api/README.md

 ## Note

 - In the front end application only the single tracking info route is been used.
+- The API key that you are using in the express API should match with the front-end this to work properly.

 ## File Structure